Robust Polarization Gradient Cooling of Trapped Ions: Introduction

-The paper is organized as follows: We start describing the PGC scheme in Sec.\,\ref{Levels and transitons for PGC} and the ion trap and laser experimental setup in Sec.\,\ref{experimental setup}, and then present the PGC cooling results for a single ion and for a 4-ion linear crystal in Sec.\,\ref{experimantal characterization PGC}.
-Furthermore, we study the robustness of PGC in typically encountered experimental situations such as excessively high initial phonon occupation number, an imperfect localization of the ion position at the trap center, and laser sources for PGC with spectral impurity in Sec.\,\ref{techniquee for improving PGC}.
+The paper is organized as follows: We start describing the PGC scheme in Sec.\,\ref{Levels and transitons for PGC} and the ion trap and laser experimental setup in Sec.\,\ref{experimental setup}.
+And then present the PGC cooling results for a single ion and for a 4-ion linear crystal.
+Furthermore, we study the robustness of PGC in typically encountered experimental situations such as excessively high initial phonon occupation number, an imperfect localization of the ion position at the trap center. in Sec.\,\ref{experimantal characterization PGC}.
+We investigate the laser sources for PGC with spectral impurity in Sec.\,\ref{techniquee for improving PGC}.
 This results demonstrate PGC as a versatile method for preparing ions in low axial and radial vibrational states.